 – Blackpool Transport

-Allow dogs on buses and trams, but you must agree to carry it or hold it on a lead for the whole of the journey.
+Allow dogs on buses and trams.
+You must have it on a lead for the whole of the journey.
 Dogs are not allowed on seats.
-The fares for dogs is 50p per journey.
-A Rover24 is available offering your best friend 24 hours of travel with you for just £1.
 Guide dogs or recognised assistance dogs travel free on both buses and trams.
 You can also buy a new 7 Day Rover ticket for your dog.

 – Cafe Fresch